Revenue Run Rate: Definition, Calculation and Formula

-Revenue run rate—sometimes called annual run rate—lets you estimate how much revenue you might expect from your SaaS company throughout the next year.
+Revenue run rate—sometimes called annual run rate—is a financial forecasting method that lets you estimate how much revenue you might expect from your SaaS company throughout the next year.

 Run rate is simple to calculate, making it quite popular among founders for revenue projections.
 That simplicity has its dark side, however.
 Estimating your run rate is inaccurate, failing to account for factors like expansion revenue or churn, so the numbers should always be taken with a grain of salt.

 But there are certain situations where revenue run rate can be useful.
 Today, we’ll dig into what revenue run rate is, how to calculate it for your SaaS company, the risks of making decisions based on forecasted data, and some situations where run rate can come in handy.

 Revenue run rate (also called annual run rate or sales run rate) is a method of projecting upcoming revenue over a longer time period (usually one year) based on previously earned revenue.
 For example, if your business reported $15,000 in sales in the last quarter, your annual run rate would be $60,000.
 Run rate assumes current sales will continue, using that information to create projections for future performance of the annualized recurring revenue of a company.

 Run rate uses current financial data to predict future performance.
 You can calculate your run rate using only a few months’ worth of revenue—this makes it a useful metric for fast-growing subscription companies like SaaS.
 Rapid growth means revenue data that's only a few months old could already be much lower than current or future revenue.